 In 2014 there appears to be less for free including still a few 'stolen' free events such as the Ferrython on Australia Day.
-Never mind, the big inflatables are free like Stonehenge and the last year big Rubber Duck, albeit further down the river.
+Never mind, the big inflatables are free like Stonehenge and last year's big Rubber Duck, albeit further down the river.
 Perhaps the best free event is the Parramatta Free Opening Night.
 See the links below for more information about Parramatta's party and the free stuff at the foot of the page.

-Musically speaking, or singing, headline acts including Chaka Khan a 19s something (as in 1900s) 'Queen of Funk' (Donna Summer would have been a better choice if still alive), Mike Mills ex R.E.M, Jody Stephens (Big Star) and Ken Stringfellow (The Posies) and Punk Cabaret artist Amanda Palmer
+Musically speaking, or singing, headline acts including Chaka Khan a 19s something (as in 1900s) 'Queen of Funk' (Donna Summer would have been a better choice if still alive), Mike Mills ex R.E.M, Jody Stephens (Big Star) and Ken Stringfellow (The Posies) and Punk Cabaret artist Amanda Palmer.

 Don't leave the Top 100 behind!